munificent/craftinginterpreters/book/functions.md

             | statement ;
 ```

-It references this new rule:
+That references this new rule:

 ```lox
 funDecl     = "fun" function ;